-Hannah Hardenbergh is an official CAPA blogger for summer 2018, sharing her story in weekly posts on CAPA World.
-An American History and Literature major at Harvard College, she is studying abroad in Florence this semester.
+Sydney Alderman is an official CAPA blogger, sharing her story on CAPA World.
+A Marketing and Global Management major at the University of Pittsburgh, she is studying abroad in Sydney.

 In today's post, Sydney talks about how much she liked and learned from her Sports Marketing class and what it was like to experience the Australian sports culture through lessons, field trips, and attending games.

 As much as I sometimes can’t believe it, my experience in Australia, is more than just eating and exploring...I also have to work and go to class.
 Studying is a vital part of “studying abroad.” 😉 Lucky for me, I’m taking a class on a topic that I find interesting, and with a professor that used our location and experiences outside the classroom to enrich our lectures and make studying not so bad. 😉 For anyone looking to go to Sydney through CAPA, I 100% recommend Sports Marketing with Dr. Andy West.